-With only three sales of retirement homes (Spec 153) and one nursing home sale (Spec 174), there were insufficient sales in all of the market segments to rely on the Sales Comparison Approach in the 2017 revalue.
-The Cost Approach was utilized in the final reconciliation of value in Specialty Area 153 recognizing the value for the real estate component of retirement homes.
+With only two sales of retirement homes (Spec 153) and two nursing home sales (Spec 174), there were insufficient sales in all of the market segments to rely on the Sales Comparison Approach in the 2018 revalue.
+The Cost Approach was utilized in the final reconciliation of value in Specialty Area 153 as it recognizes only the value for the real estate component of retirement homes.
 The Income Approach is used in the final reconciliation of value in Specialty Area 174 because it allows for greater equalization and uniformity in the valuation of nursing homes.
 In addition, sufficient market income data was available for the analysis.

+The overall increase of 6.56% in Specialty Area 153 reflects the addition of completed new retirement homes in King County.
 The resulting valuation by the income approach for Specialty Area 174 reflects the improving income fundamentals, particularly the slightly lower capitalization rates.
-The overall increase of 2.98% in Specialty Area 153 and reflects the addition of completed new retirement homes in King County.
-Specialty Area 174 saw an increase in overall value of 5.54%.
+Specialty Area 174 saw a slight increase in overall value of 3.64%.
 This increase is mainly due to increasing land values across King County.
-The recommended values do not include the limited new construction values which are valued later.
+The recommended values do not include the limited new construction which is valued later.

-The values recommended in this report are believed to improve uniformity, assessment level and equity.
-In consideration of current market conditions, it is recommended that these values be posted for the 2017 assessment year.
+The values recommended in this report are intended to improve uniformity, assessment level and equity.
+In consideration of current market conditions, it is recommended that these values be posted for the 2018 assessment year.